TheEgghead27/Eggbot/README.md

 e!print_emoji {emoji}: prints the emoji code in terminal

 e!bee: prints bee movie script (WIP)

+e!roleGiver {@role/role id} {emoji}: Creates an automatic role giver with the specified parameters.

+e!addRole {@role/role id} {emoji}: Adds a role to a recently made role giver (in the same channel).

+e!reloadRoles: Reloads the role database from a backup.

+e!backupRoles: Backs up the roles to a "roles.json.bak" file.

 e!spam: Toggles spam mode for "egg" command